Skip to Content

 Is it Safe to Place Furniture in Front of a Radiator?

-The good news is that it’s safe to place the furniture as long as it’s one foot away from the radiator.
-There are plenty of ways to decorate your home without risking fire or simply not getting enough heat throughout the rest of the room.
+The good news is that furniture can be placed one foot from the radiator safely.
+Decorate your home without risking fire or not getting adequate heat across the room.

-We’ll be discussing how you can safely put furniture around and in front of your radiator, alongside some awesome tips and tricks to help turn that horrible, but very much-needed radiator into a neat, usable area.
+We’ll explore how to safely place furniture around and in front of your radiator and some great ways to make that nasty, but necessary radiator into a tidy, functional space.

 Check what you’re putting in front of the Radiator